timreichen/Bundler/README.md

 **Info** [JSON modules](https://github.com/tc39/proposal-json-modules) is currently at **stage 2**.
 This plugin might change or even will become obsolete once the next stage is reached.

 #### CssPlugin
-Bundler uses CssPlugin by default.
-It handles `.css` files.
+CssPlugin handles `.css` files.
 This plugin will convert the file into a javascript module with a default string export.
 CSS is native to browsers and bundler therefore focuses on making css usage really easy.
 It supports [postcss-preset-env](https://preset-env.cssdb.org) with **stage 2** features and **nesting-rules** enabled so you can use the latest css features out of the box.